 There’s no simple answer to this question because it depends on what you like.
 So, the best way to find out which is better is to try both of them.

 To get the best experience possible, you should try them both as freshly as possible.
 Hot beverages are best served hot anyway, and espresso dies quickly.

 If you’re a new coffee drinker, you might consider starting with a cappuccino.
 Espressos have a strong, bitter flavor and are more of an acquired taste.
 But if you’re like me, and millions of espresso lovers, you might love espresso from your first shot.

 One isn’t better than the other.
 So, you may be surprised by which you prefer.

 After reading all of this, you may be wondering if there’s a point in treating espresso and cappuccino as separate drinks.
 You aren’t wrong for wondering that.
-They have more things in common than they have different.

 Going into so much detail about some of their key differences just helps you better figure out what you want to drink.
 You can learn about the differences between other drinks and get even closer to finding the perfect drink for you.